maximtereshchenko/conveyor/README.md

     * A schematic can be constructed up to the specified stage: CLEAN, COMPILE, TEST, ARCHIVE or PUBLISH
 * Manual
     * This is a definition of an already archived artifact
+    * It is a subset of schematic
 * Dependency version resolution
     * Given the same dependency is required but with different versions, the highest version wins taken into account the presence of the dependency requiring that version in the result module path
+    * Preferences are defined in a manual or a schematic with a name and a version
+    * Transitive dependencies are used with versions defined in preferences.
+If preferences do not contain the dependency, the version defined in a manual requiring this dependency is used
 * Plugins
     * Plugins are defined in a manual or a schematic with a name, an optional version and an optional configuration in a form of key-value pairs